-I was also delighted to see the recognition seeing progress in areas such as improving given to our 'Something's Not Quite Right' our digital offer and strengthening the voice of initiative.
-This is a programme which involves our tenants in everything we do. training all members of our direct labour Gentoo is a great organisation, performing force in spotting the signs of child, adult and amongst the best housing associations in domestic abuse in our properties.
-The National the UK and still improving.
-It is crucial that we Housing Maintenance Forum awarded Gentoo continue to work hard to achieve our vision of the 'Customer Impact' award at a ceremony in great homes, strong communities and inspired January. people.
+I was also delighted to see the recognition given to our 'Something's Not Quite Right' initiative.
+This is a programme which involves training all members of our direct labour force in spotting the signs of child, adult and domestic abuse in our properties.
+The National Housing Maintenance Forum awarded Gentoo the 'Customer Impact' award at a ceremony in January.

 As a Group we are committed to developing talent and supporting our people to be the best they can be.
 This year we launched our Aspiring Leaders Programme in partnership with Durham-based Believe Housing, which aims to identify and develop our housing leaders of the future.
-We also look forward to welcoming our new cohort of apprentices who will be joining the Group later this
+We also look forward to welcoming our new cohort of apprentices who will be joining the Group later this year.
+The Group has agreed to recruit 16 apprentices to a wide range of roles across the organisation and this is a further step in ensuring that we have the right people with the right skills to take us forward into the future.